 Alternatively…you could do math or science buddies instead of reading buddies.

 The older kids help the little ones practice math skills or create a simple math game.

-Collaborate with another teacher, and make reading buddies a weekly event!
+Collaborate with another teacher, and make reading buddies happen.

 Reading Week is time devoted to having different individuals such as parents and staff members visit your classroom to read books to students.
-It is a simple event with huge impact.
+It’s a simple event with huge impact.

 Many parents enjoy opportunities to be involved with their child’s class, and Reading Week is a chance to do that.

 Send an email to parents and faculty members (specials’ teachers, administrators, specialists, and/or support staff).